xJREB/cv-website/src/blogposts/2023-07-academic-job-market.md

 ---
 In August 2023, I start as an Assistant Professor in Software Engineering at the Free University of Amsterdam (the [VU](https://vu.nl/en)).
 With this post, I want to reflect on my time on the academic job market, especially regarding typical application processes and participating in interviews.
-The primary target audience are early-career researcher, especially advanced PhD students and fresh postdocs.
+The primary target audience are early-career researchers, especially advanced PhD students and fresh postdocs.
 My goal is to share my concrete personal experience because I found very few reports online when I started applying.
 I hope that this will give future applicants at least some insights into this shrouded process, even though your actual mileage may vary considerably in the end.